-Through detailed geologic mapping, the type and intensity of hydrothermal alteration is examined and the geology is correlated with surface-water chemistry.
+This study examined specific areas in Colorado that have natural surface-water of poor quality because of the local geological regime.
+Streams in eleven headwater areas of Colorado where surface water is acidic and has high concentrations of metals well upstream of any significant human impact areas were mapped and sampled.
+Through the detailed geologic field work, the type and intensity of hydrothermal alteration was mapped and the geology was correlated with surface-water chemistry.
 Many of the areas exhibiting intense hydrothermal alteration also contain historic mine sites.
 Because acid rock drainage from natural sources and mine sites combine to cause severe downstream water quality problems, it is important to differentiate the natural, or background water quality so that realistic cleanup goals for total water quality may be set.
 Digital PDF download.
 B-54D

 Water can be naturally degraded by flowing through saline geologic deposits, such as geologic shallow basin evaporite deposits.
 This can show up at the land surface as saline springs or deeper in drilled wells.